 September 22, 2009 in

-Letterpress and Wedding.
+Letterpress and wedding.

-Tags: 110lb, band, belly band, cotton, crane, custom, Design, die, die cut, digital, groom designed, invitation, Letterpress, lettra, nashville, perky, perky bros, photograph, press sheet, printing, save the date, tennesee, thank you, TN, type, typography, unique, Wedding, wedding invitation, wood grain.
+Tags: 110lb, band, belly band, cotton, crane, custom, Design, die, die cut, digital, groom designed, invitation, Letterpress, lettra, nashville, perky, perky bros, photograph, press sheet, printing, save the date, tennesee, thank you, TN, type, typography, unique, wedding, wedding invitation, wood grain.

 We print for other creative companies both large and small.
 Our friends in Designworks at BBDO in New York made up this gem of an identity system for their new post production suite called The Kitchen at BBDO.
 The system blends some fun patterns and crisp tiny type onto coasters, business cards and a CD package.
 And it was among the projects we printed that won a feature in the Print Design Annual.